IvanBila/mpesa-wordpress-plugin/README.md

 ## Aspects to consider when deploying your application
   1. Make sure that the port 18352 is opened in your server.\
-  1.1 If not, you must open it, because this is the port used to comunicate between this plugin and Mpesa API.\
+  1.1 If not, you must open it, because this is the port used to communicate between this plugin and Mpesa API.\
   1.2 In case you are using a shared hosting service to host your application, you will have to contact the support and ask them to open this port.